Statistics

 This course provides an introduction to probability and statistics with emphasis on topics that are central to the study of econometrics.
 We will begin with descriptive statistics, probability distributions and expected values.
 We will learn how to make statistical inferences and tests of significance.
 At the end of the semester we will study classical models of bivariate and multivariate regressions.
 This will allow us to test various economic theories about how the world works.
 The aim is to provide you with sufficient knowledge of statistical and econometric theory to make you an effective consumer of empirical research in the social sciences.

-There are no prerequisites for the class.
 Though this is not a math class, statistics can not be discussed in a meaningful way without the use of a lot of graphs and algebra.
+Thus Math 25 or equivalent is a prerequisite for this class.
 It may be good to review your knowledge in these areas.
-Some knowledge of basic calculus is always helpful, but not at all necessary for the course.
+You must be able to add, subtract, multiply, and divide.
+But calculus will not be necessary for this class.
 The course is designed to prepare students for Economics 125, Econometrics.
+The statistical sofware we will use is Microsoft Excel.

-Requirements for the course will include class attendance, five problem sets, two midterm exams, and a final exam.
+Requirements for the course will include class attendance, six problem sets, two midterm exams, and a final exam.
 The problem sets will serve as excellent practice for the exams.
-They will be posted on the web.
+They will be posted on this web page.
 Students are encouraged to do additional problems in the textbook.
-The midterm exams will be on Thursday 28 February and Thursday 10 April.
-The final exam will be given in the morning of Thursday 15 May.
+The midterm exams will be on Wednesday 24 February and Wednesday 7 April.
+The final exam will be given on Tuesday 11 May from 2-5pm PST.
 The problem sets will count for 30%, each midterm exam for 20% and the final exam for 30% of the final grade.
+All the problem sets will be posted on Sakai.
+You may choose to write an optional essay of 1000 words on how randomness rules your life after reading The Drunkard's Walk: How Randomness Rules Our Lives by Leonard Mlodinow.
+If you choose to write this essay, it will count as extra credit, and is due on Wednesday 5 May.
+This essay can only improve your grade.

-If any material is ever unclear, or even if everything is perfectly clear, please come chat with me about statistics, economics or anything for that matter.
-If you have a short question, please feel free to call me.
-For longer and better explanations, come by my office during office hours or make an appointment to see me at your convenience.
+If any material is ever unclear, or even if everything is perfectly clear, please chat with me about statistics, economics or anything for that matter.
+If you have a short question, feel free to email me.
+For longer and better explanations, please make an appointment to see me on Zoom at your convenience.
 I can be reached at the following:

 Office: Fletcher 216